U.S. Chequing Accounts

 What is a U.S. chequing account?

-A U.S. chequing account is simply a chequing account that allows you to deposit and withdraw U.S. funds.
+A U.S. chequing account (referred to as a checking account in America) is simply a chequing account that allows you to deposit and withdraw U.S. funds.
 Because you want to keep the U.S. funds on hand, there's no need to convert it to Canadian funds or pay the currency exchange rates to do so.
 With this type of chequing account, you'll have access to your U.S. funds whenever you need them.

 What are the advantages of U.S. chequing accounts?